Calories in a chicken and rice meal: What it actually is

 - Step 3: monitor outcomes and adjust one variable at a time

-- If training is stalling and you’re dragging, you may need more carbs, more sleep, or a less aggressive deficit.[5]
+- If training is stalling and you are dragging, you may need more carbs, more sleep, or a less aggressive deficit.[5]

 - If your weight is climbing faster than intended during a bulk, reduce added fats and sauces first, then adjust rice portions if needed.

-Fact: White rice can fit well, especially around training, but relying on only one carb source can crowd out nutrients you’d get from variety. - Myth: “If you’re lifting, sauces don’t matter.”
+Fact: White rice can fit well, especially around training, but relying on only one carb source can crowd out nutrients you would get from variety.

-Fact: Oils and sugar-heavy sauces can add substantial calories with low satiety, making cuts harder and bulks sloppier.[2] - Myth: “More chicken is always better.”
+Fact: Oils and sugar heavy sauces can add substantial calories with low satiety, making cuts harder and bulks sloppier.[2]

-Fact: Extra protein can help, but there’s a ceiling where more protein adds calories without adding more results, especially if it pushes out carbs needed for training quality.[4],[5] - Myth: “If testosterone is low, the only fix is TRT.”
+Fact: Extra protein can help, but there is a ceiling where more protein adds calories without adding more results, especially if it pushes out carbs needed for training quality.[4]
+[5]

 Bottom line